franksouza183/Evolvere-Icons/README.md

   <img src="https://raw.githubusercontent.com/franksouza183/Evolvere-Icons/master/preview.png" alt="Evolvere icons"/>
 </p>

-# Evolvere Icons 2 for GNU/Linux
+# Evolvere Icons

 ### Flat with touches of realism.

-At the time, I intend icons with vibrant, but not so vivid colors, surrounded by ambient and directional lights.
-Although the icons tend to be more flat, my main art line is realism, so do not expect a lot of outlines out there, but shadows (albeit subtle)!
+Square, realistic shading (as far I can do), smooth colors and minimalist/monochromatic small icons.

-The variants have been removed and will be replaced with a script that will generate a custom theme with the desired colors.
-You can download the old variants in the [old repository](https://github.com/franksouza183/EvolvereSuit).
+The variants have been removed and will be replaced with a script that will generate a custom theme with the desired colors (I promise xD).
+You can play with the old variants in the [old repository](https://github.com/franksouza183/EvolvereSuit).

 Compatible with some windows (wine) applications.

 ## Installing

-Put the content of this repo into **~/.icons/evolvere-icons-2**
+Put the content of this repo into **~/.icons/evolvere-icons**

-System-wide: **/usr/share/icons/evolvere-icons-2**
+System wide: **/usr/share/icons/evolvere-icons**

 And choose it via your theming tool.

+## Missing icons

+Open an issue

 ## Notes

-1 - All icons with sizes smaller or equal to 24px are monochromatic, with very few exceptions such as emblems and some actions icons, thus preventing the break in consistency.
-So, if you see small colorful icons, it is because they haven't been adjusted yet or maybe it's hardcoded.
+1 - All icons with sizes smaller or equal to 24px are monochromatic, with very few exceptions, preventing consistency break.
+So, if you see small colorful icons, it is because they haven't been covered yet or maybe it's hardcoded.

 2 - The package is in the process of migrating to the new style, so expect icons with the old one.
 I am currently focusing on the most popular.

 3 - When using dark themes, the small icons will be visible by bright outlines.

-4 - When using dark themes, the small icons will be visible by bright outlines.

-5 - Open "preview.svg" in inkscape to see a live preview
+4 - Open "preview.svg" in inkscape for a "live" preview.

 ## Contributions

-If you have some idea and want to propose, do so by opening an issue.

-## Donations
+Open an issue, make a pull request or buy coffee.

 Paypal: franksouza183@gmail.com